 London applies for 'lite licence'

-The electricity supply licence that will allow the GLA to buy excess power generated by public bodies, such as individual London borough councils, and resell it to other public sector organisations.
+The Greater London Authority (GLA) has become the first local authority to apply to Ofgem for a "lite licence"The electricity supply licence that will allow the GLA to buy excess power generated by public bodies, such as individual London borough councils, and resell it to other public sector organisations.

 - News, analysis & innovation from our sector

 - IEMA webinars, podcasts and publications

 The climate targets of oil and gas majors rely heavily on emissions mitigation technologies (EMTs) that are expensive and unproven at scale, analysis by Carbon Tracker has uncovered.

 Acoalition of NGOs and environmental groups have called on financial institutions to stop “propping up” the war in Ukraine by cutting ties with Russia’s fossil fuel industry.
 In a letter to CEOs, they call on insurers, banks and asset managers to end financing, investment, insurance coverage and other financial services to companies in the Russian industry, and divest from existing assets.